The OA Switchboard Initiative

 Imperial College London

 Ongoing financial support is critical to maintaining pace and delivering on the OA Switchboard ambitions.
-We welcome you to get in touch on this topic if your organisation would like to be added as a contributor or sponsor.
+We welcome you to get in touch on this topic if your organisation would like to be added as a contributor or sponsor, or as launching customer or founding partner for 2021/2022.

 Project Manager, the OA Switchboard